 The Nutcracker at Township Auditorium

 Kick-Off Christmas by Going to a Light Display

 One of my family’s favorite ways to get into the Christmas spirit is by going to a light show.
 There are A TON of them in Columbia that are very well done and perfect for all ages.
 Holiday Lights on the River and Carolina Lights are very popular and have been put on for several years.
 Both of these are drive-thru light displays with stops about halfway through for cookies, s’mores, gifts shops, etc.

-Brand new to Columbia this year is the Fireflies Light Show at Segra Park.
+Displaying for the second year in Columbia is the Fireflies Light Show at Segra Park.
 Families will be able to walk around the baseball field to see several spectacular displays.
 There will also be other fun seasonal activities such as crafts, shopping, yummy treats, and more!

-The Lights Before Christmas at Riverbanks Zoo is another walk-through display.
+The Wild Lights at Riverbanks Zoo is another walk-through display.
 Zoo members can get into this event for FREE!
-Keep in mind that because this event is held at night, the zoo animals will already be put away.
+Keep in mind that because this event is held at night, most of the zoo animals will already be put away.

 See all the light displays near Columbia in our Columbia Christmas Light Guide.

 With cooler temps and less humidity, Thanksgiving break is the perfect time to get outside and enjoy nature!
 There are plenty of options for paved paths around Columbia that make pushing strollers, riding bikes, or even rollerblading much easier!